kingkampala/Snapflow/README.md

 **4. Testing with Postman or Browser**:

-Once your application is running locally or deployed on AWS, you can test all API endpoints using Postman.
+Once your application is running locally or deployed on Render or AWS, you can test all API endpoints using Postman.

  * **For Local Testing**: Use **`http://localhost:{port}`** as the base URL in your Postman requests to test all endpoints.
- * **For Deployed Testing**: Use the Render deployed link at **`https://snapflow.onrender.com`** OR AWS deployed link at **`http://51.20.104.72/`** as the base URL.
+ * **For Deployed Testing**: Use the Render deployed link at **`https://snapflow.onrender.com`** or AWS deployed link at **`http://51.20.104.72/`** as the base URL.
 Note that only `GET` requests can be tested using the deployed AWS link in you Web browser, other requests can be tested as well using the Render deployed link in your Postman.

 ### API Endpoints
 **1. Upload an Image**